Ph4nt01/CTF-WriteUps/OverTheWire/bandit/README.md

-# 🔐 OverTheWire: Bandit CTF Writeups (Walkthrough + Summary)
+# 🔐 OverTheWire: Bandit
 > A Walkthrough for [Bandit](https://overthewire.org/wargames/bandit/) levels 0–33
 > Author: [Ph4nt01](https://github.com/Ph4nt01)
-> The walkthrough is in .txt files, the following is the summary
+> The walkthrough is in .txt files; the following is the summary.

 ---